Resource Pools

 target_cpu_utilization_percentage: 30

-service you need to use a scale profile.
+service, you need to use a scale profile.

-Update Pools in the UI
+Update pools in the UI

-Update Pools with the API
+Update pools with the API

-Update Pools via hydrolixcluster.yaml
+Update pools with hydrolixcluster.yaml

 hydrolixcluster.yaml